x

 Method #2: Using a clamp meter

-This is important to test particularly after you’ve had your solar panels installed because the number you’ll see on this test is what you should expect to see on your solar charge controller.
+This is important to test, particularly after you’ve had your solar panel system installed, because the number you’ll see on this test is what you should expect to see on your solar charge controller.

 Step 1: Check your solar panels’ Imp